Geometric structure of the relativistic quantum phase space: Discussion and conclusion

-The results of Secs.~\ref{invariant} and \ref{geometric} also connect naturally with the earlier work on particle physics in the same formalism \cite{Andriambololona2021, Ranaivoson2021, Ranaivoson2022, Ranaivoson2025, Randriantsoa2025}.
-For the signature \((1,4)\), the LCT group is isomorphic to \(\mathrm{Sp}(2,8)\), whose spin representation has been shown to lead to a novel classification of the quark and leptons which contain right‑handed sterile neutrino states.
-In the present work, the same signature underlies the construction of the invariant \(\Gamma\) and the geometric equation.
+The results of Secs.~2 and 3 also connect naturally with the earlier work on particle physics in the same formalism \cite{Andriambololona2021, Ranaivoson2021, Ranaivoson2022, Ranaivoson2025, Randriantsoa2025}.
+For the signature $(1,4)$, the LCT group is isomorphic to $\mathrm{Sp}(2,8)$, whose spin representation has been shown to lead to a novel classification of the quarks and leptons which contain right-handed sterile neutrino states.
+Because the geometric invariant $\Gamma$ and the geometric equation are derived from the same LCT symmetry group $\mathrm{Sp}(2,8)$ that in Refs.~\cite{Andriambololona2021, Ranaivoson2025, Randriantsoa2025} was shown to predict sterile neutrinos, the present analysis is fully compatible with that particle-physics result, although it does not directly address it.
 This suggests that the very same geometric structures that encode the de Sitter radius and the Planck length may also govern the emergence of sterile neutrinos.
-It follows that these fundamentals scales parameters may be relevant for understanding the origin of neutrino masses.
-Such connections warrant further investigation, but they already indicate that the QPS formalism offers a unified language for addressing questions in cosmology, quantum gravity, and particle physics.\\
+It follows that these fundamental scale parameters may be relevant for understanding the origin of neutrino masses.
+Such connections warrant further investigation, but they already indicate that the QPS formalism offers a unified language for addressing questions in cosmology, quantum gravity, and particle physics.